pnann/fast-sax/README.md

 ## Features
 * A SAX-like API.
 * Support for parsing regular `elements`, `text nodes`, `CDATA`, and `comments`.
 * Absolutely no support for anything else.
-No processing instructions, no auto-unescaping.
+No processing instructions, no auto-unescaping, no text trimming.
 * ECMAScript 3 support (IE6+).
 * Fully unit tested.
 * <1KB gzipped.